-Sub-committees: Chair of Governors, Head’s Support and Evaluation (Chair) & Finance and Staffing.
+Sub-committees: Chair of Governors, Head’s Support and Evaluation (Chair) & Audit, Finance and Staffing.

 Emma Cravitz is an educational psychologist who has worked with children in many London schools.
 Deeply committed to the principle of inclusive Jewish education, she is the co-founder of Eden Primary, having first discussed it with Peter at a bus stop in 2009.
 She co-founded Yeladenu pre-school, and is also a Governor of JCoSS.
 Emma has a particular interest and expertise in special needs provision.
 She lives in Muswell Hill with husband Roger and children Charlie, Mia and Leo.

-Sub-committees: Vice-Chair, Admissions (Chair), Finance and Staffing and Achievement, SENCO Link, Premises, Fundraising.
+Sub-committees: Vice-Chair, Admissions (Chair), Audit, Finance and Staffing & Achievement, SENCO Link, Premises, Fundraising.